(Summary of Course Website)

-University of Minnesota for five years, but in early 2001, IHCC offered me a
+University of Minnesota for five years; then, in 2001, IHCC offered me a

-lifetime position.
-One of the main reasons I decided to switch from the
+lifetime (tenured) position.
+One of the main reasons I decided to switch

-University of Minnesota to IHCC is that, I
+from the University of Minnesota to IHCC is that I

 the University of Minnesota or a state university.
 I'm very glad you've chosen Inver Hills as your school.
 It is